cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 ### batman.sh

+#### vpipe) (RSV)
+vpipe triggers 2 things:
+1. the main.sbatch
+2. the qa
+Only if both ended successfully it created vpipe.ended in the status and will not run both again in the next loop.

+- qa-launcher is called in batman.sh vpipe function which is started from cd `${clusterdir_old}/${clusterdir}/${working}/`
+- In vpipe_rsv_aviti_main.sbatch we cd into the variant specific working directory `/cluster/project/pangolin/processes/rsv/*/working/` to run the variant specific sbatch file
+- the variant specific .sbatch file calles the vpipe command with the varian specific .yaml file

+**the qa logic**
+- qa-launcher is called in batman.sh vpipe function
+- this looks for
+  - ./samples.recent.tsv
+  - ./samples.tsv
+  - /qa/ folder
+- then it runs the centrally stores ${clusterdir_old}/${clusterdir}/${working_vpipe}/gather1qa

+gather1qa:
+- checks the vpipe_input/batch.*.yaml for the current batch
+- then checke vpipe_output directory for the output files to gather the qa stats
+- they are outputted in `output_csv="/qa/qa.${batch}.csv"`

 #### Downstream analysis
 For Influenza and RSV the vpipe output has to be processed to get a table with the amino acid mutation frequency data which will be uploaded to the genspectrum dashboard.